Nagasrineelamshetty/facedetection/README.md

 # Face Detection and Recognition System

 This project is a complete face detection and recognition pipeline using YOLOv8 for detection and FaceNet for recognition.
 It is designed to accurately identify individuals even when they wear masks or caps.
-The project was developed by Nagasri as part of an internship assignment.

 ### Features: